 The average human laughs 17 times a day, and aside from stress-induced laughter, most laughter is a reaction to humor.
 Upon a funny scenario, more than a dozen facial muscles contract and the zygomatic major muscle becomes stimulated, resulting in a smile.
 The epiglottis interferes with the larynx and disrupts the respiratory system just enough so that air intake becomes irregular, making the laugher gasp.

 When things really get going, the tear ducts are activated, leaving many of us laughing until we cry.

 Provine did a study on the sonic structure of laughter and found that all human laughter consists of basic short notes repeated every 210 milliseconds.
 Laughter can be comprised of "ha"s or "ho"s, he says, but not both.
 Provine also says that we have a "detector" that reacts to laughter by triggering other neural circuits in the brain, which ends up generating more laughter.
 This explains how sometimes when we start laughing, we can’t stop; why this seems to happen so frequently in church and lecture halls has yet to be determined.

-A wonderful thing about laughing – aside from just the pure, feel-good pleasure of laughter – is the health benefits it offers; it can actually change your body.
-Among other benefits, consider the following:
+A wonderful thing about laughing – aside from just the pure pleasure of it – are the health benefits bestowed by the act; it can actually change your body.
+Consider the following: